-You might be thinking LED striplighting at this point, or the largest angle-poise lamp you can find, but neither of these options is always conducive to a good working environment – particularly if you are working on detailed documentation, drafting plans or carrying out intricate hobby work such as crafting or model building.
+You might have been considering LED strip lighting to solve the problem, or buying the largest angle-poise lamp you can find, but neither of these options is always conducive to a good working environment – particularly if you are working on detailed documentation, drafting plans or carrying out intricate hobby work such as crafting or model building.

 Then there’s the effect poor lighting has on our mood.
 Who wants to sit in a floodlit space or a gloomy cave?
 And what of those of us who suffer from Seasonal Affective Disorder (SAD)?